greenarmor/storgbay/docs/library-explorer.md

 ## `/api/library`

 Returns an array of discriminated union objects that describe either a file or a gallery the signed-in user can access.
+The collection is sorted by `createdAt` in descending order so folders and files appear in a single chronological feed.

 ```jsonc
 [